 1. Make school visits an expectation

-Include it when you recruit new governors
+Include expectations when you recruit new governors

 2. Have a visit schedule

-Plan in the purpose of each visit
+Plan the purpose of each visit

 3. Give each governor a responsibility

-Do this by linking each governor, either to:
+Do this by linking each governor either to:

 - A specific subject or area, or